 I caught a number of buses to the outskirts of Adelaide and had just set myself down to wait for a ride when a brand new Toyota Crown car pulled up.
 The drivers was a young woman aged in her mid thirties and heading for Portland in Victoria.
 I was unsure of where it was but it was in the general direction of Melbourne so I got in.
 Noami was quite a talker and very good looking.
 She and her husband were in the fishing business and she had come to Adelaide to visit relatives while her husband was out at sea.
 We stopped for lunch at Bordertown and sped on past Horsham and then down south towards Portland.
 I slept for a short while in the car and then apologised for being so rude.
 Then Naomi got tired and I said that I could drive and showed her my International Drivers Licence.
 We arrived in Portland in the early evening.
 Their house was on a smallholding and away from any other houses.
 I helped her unpack the car and was about to say goodbye when she asked if I would like to stay for tea.
 I was hungry and tired and said yes immediately.
 She contacted her husband by radio and found out that he would only be home in two days time.
 We sat down for a nice tea and a bottle of wine.
 Then another bottle of wine appeared and halfway through the third bottle of wine we were quite merry.
 Suddenly Naomi stood up and walked around to my side of the table and took me by the hand.
 She pulled me on to my feet and led me to her bedroom where she stripped naked in front of me.
 She was better looking naked than with her clothes on.
 We fell in to a heap on the bed and made passionate love all through the night.
 Just before sunrise she said that I had better have a shower and that she would take me out to the road so that prying eyes from neighbouring properties would not see what need not be seen.
 An hour later I was once again standing by the side of the road again waiting for the next ride.
 Both Naomi and I understood that we would never meet again and just kissed a fond farewell.
 There was no passion in it as both our passions had been spent.

 The day dragged on for a while and another hitchhiker joined me.
 First we stood at a distance from one another but later came closer and started chatting.
 Then around lunch time lime green Valiant Regal stopped and a man with a soft voice and with lots of rings on his fingers invited us both to join him.
 I climbed in the front and John in to the back seat.
-We had gone to far when I realised that the driver, Pauly, was a Nancy-boy or Queer.
+We had gone to far when I realised that the driver, Pauly, was an effeminate person.
 He put his hand on my leg and I pushed it away.
 Soon after he found an excuse to stop at a Café and bought some cigarettes.
 Then he invited John to sit in the front with him.
 Very soon they were holding hands and sitting close together.
 It was a slow journey with frequent stops and eventually I offered to drive.
 Pauly and John got in to the back seat while I took up the driving position.
 I turned the in side rear-view mirror askew so that I could not witness what was going on and turned the radio volume up loud.
 I could not believe that two persons of the same sexual persuasion could meet like that, forgetting of course, my tryst with the housewife the night before.
 The Valiant sped along until we reached the outskirts of Melbourne where I bade farewell to the boys and hopped on a late afternoon train which took me in to Flinders Street Station.
 I still remember the train.
 The doors were left open while the train rambled from station to station.
 I could never figure out why.

 At Flinders Street Station and found a phone box and rang Brian, a mate of my mate Ian.
 About twenty minutes later I was picked up from the sidewalk and met Brian for the first time.
 We went to a pub for a feed and numerous drinks.
 Ian had met Brian in London when both of them were on a working holiday.
 Then Brian had spent some time in South Africa before returning to Australia.
 Brian lived in a flat with his mother.
 I am not sure if she lived with him or he lived with her but by the second day she called me a ‘Bludger’.
 Not knowing what this meant I asked Brian who became very incensed with his mom.
 I found out what the meaning was and went down to the local shops and bought some food and a bottle of wine.
 This seemed to placate the old girl.
 I had found out very early that due to a heavy migration program after the Second World War, some sections of the Australian Community took a dim view, if not a bigoted one, of new arrivals in the country.
 The hospitality that we had all enjoyed in the country where I had grown up was not forthcoming here in Australia.
 Socially you were accepted when in a crowd you would shout a round of beers but that seemed to be where the line was drawn.